 -Throes of Chaos: gives each trigger of Eye a 1 in 5 shot of cascading into another instant or sorcery to keep the chain going.

--Thousand-Year Storm: every spell cast becomes lots of spells.
+-Bonus Round: every spell cast becomes lots of spells.

 Where lands are the foundation of Magic: the Gathering, creatures are the face of it.
 Creatures aren't the face of this deck though because they mostly aim to do more of what the artifacts and enchantments are doing.

 Nin, the Pain Artist: kills creatures and draws you cards, not quite the way you want to though.
 Nin is a mana sink and a panic button.